 Wrongful Death Cases in Ohio

 Ohio, like other states, has its own governing laws that affect how and when wrongful death suits can be initiated.
 Ohio’s Revised Statutes section 2125 states the guidelines for wrongful death cases.

 The personal representative of the estate of the deceased can file a wrongful death lawsuit in Ohio.
 Only an individual and not an entity such as a corporation can sue for wrongful death.
 The personal representative can be a family member or designated attorney, and this person can seek damages for the estate as well as the surviving family members suffering damages.
 Wrongful death cases must be filed within two years from the date of the deceased death.
 After the two-year statute of limitations has passed, it will be very difficult to initiate a wrongful death lawsuit.

-For a free legal consultation with a wrongful death lawyer serving Westerville, call (614) 538-1116
+For a free legal consultation with a wrongful death attorney in Westerville, call (614) 538-1116

 Who can receive compensation in a wrongful death case?

 Ohio law states that only certain family members may be entitled to damages in a wrongful death case.
 A surviving spouse, children or parents typically are the parties deemed to have suffered current or future financial losses in a wrongful death situation.
 Other close family members may be able to prove that they also have a stake in the financial losses of the case, but it must be proven.
 In certain cases, grandparents or siblings also may be able to recover damages if the court approves.